shuup/shuup-guide/source/campaigns.rst

     Limit to baskets containing at most the specific number of products Basket total value
-    Limit to baskets containing at least the specified total amount Basket maximum total value
+    Limit to baskets containing at least the specified total amount Undiscounted basket total value
+    Limit the campaign to match when it has at least the total value entered here worth of products which doesn't already have discounts Basket maximum total value
     Limit to baskets containing at most the specified total amount Products in basket